blackbaud/sky-addin-client/README.md

 });
 ```

-#### Tile and tab add-ins
+#### Tile add-ins
-For tile or tab add-ins, the URL for the add-in will be rendered in a visible iframe on the page, where you can render any custom content.
+For tile add-ins, the URL for the add-in will be rendered in a visible iframe on the page, where you can render any custom content.
 The iframe will initially be hidden until an initialize protocol is completed between the host and the add-in.

-The host page will handle rendering the tile or tab component around the add-in iframe.
-When calling the `ready` callback, the `title` field will indicate the title for the tile or tab component.
-Initially, the entire tile/tab will be hidden, and will show on the page if `showUI` is set to `true` in the callback.
-You can set it to `false` to indicate that the tile/tab should not be shown, based on the user's privileges or context of the current record, etc.
+The host page will handle rendering the tile component around the add-in iframe.
+When calling the `ready` callback, the `title` field will indicate the title for the tile.
+Initially, the entire tile will be hidden, and will show on the page if `showUI` is set to `true` in the callback.
+You can set it to `false` to indicate that the tile should not be shown, based on the user's privileges or context of the current record, etc.

-Tile and tab add-ins will automatically track the height of the add-in's content and resize its container accordingly.

-<strong>Note</strong>:  at this time, only Tile add-ins are supported.
-Tab add-ins are planned as a future enhancement.

-#### Button add-ins (also not yet supported, but coming soon)
-For button add-ins, the add-in iframe will always be hidden.
-The `init` protocol is still used, where `showUI` indicates whether the button should show or not on the page.
-The `title` field will specify the label for the button.
+Tile add-ins support an optional configuration object that can be used to further control the look/feel/behavior of the tile within the host application.
+For
+example, to control whether any additional summary text/image is shown when the tile is collapsed, and control whether the "help" and "settings" icons appear
+in the tile header.

-When doing a button add-in, an additional callback for `buttonClick` should be configured.
-This will be invoked whenever the user clicks the button for the add-in to take action.
+Tile add-ins support optional callbacks for `helpClick` and `settingsClick`, which will be invoked whenever the user clicks the "help" or "settings" icons, respectively:

 ```js
 var client = new AddinClient({